willygoose69/mc-server-launcher/README.md

 ### Java Downloads:
 Java 8: https://www.oracle.com/uk/java/technologies/javase/javase-jdk8-downloads.html
 Java 16: https://www.oracle.com/uk/java/technologies/javase-jdk16-downloads.html
-Please note: Java is in no way related to me and definately not created by me.
+Please note: Java is in no way related to me and definitely not created by me.

 ## <a name="setup"></a>Setup
 To set any new server up, weather it is the first time or not is very simple with this server launcher.